citp/privacy-policy-historical/c/co/cod/codeitpretty.com.md

 **Cookies and Web Beacons**

 This blog uses Google Analytics and Clicky to track pageviews and visits.
-No personally identifying information is gathered by either service.
+You can review Google's [privacy policy here](http://www.google.com/policies/privacy/), and Clicky's [here](https://clicky.com/terms).

+This blog uses Disqus for comments.
+You can read their privacy policy here [here](https://help.disqus.com/customer/portal/articles/466259-privacy-policy).

 **Controlling Your Privacy**